Defconbots/2015_target/specs/sci.md

 #### R - Red LED Status (Target) - Read/Write

 Returns the current red LED status of the addressed target when read.
 Writing a 0 to this device will disable the LED.
-Writing non-0 to this device will enable the LED.
+Writing non-zero to this device will enable the LED.

 #### B - Blue LED Status (Target) - Read/Write

 Returns the current blue LED status of the addressed target when read.
 Writing a 0 to this device will disable the LED.
-Writing non-0 to this device will enable the LED.
+Writing non-zero to this device will enable the LED.

 #### I - ID (Target Hit) - Read/Write